 - If it is disabled, click the eye icon next to it to enable it

-- The external service is now properly configured
+The external service is now properly configured.

-Obtaining an Access Token
+Step 4: Obtain an Access Token

 Before you can use the external service, you must create an access token.
 This token forms part of your external API call and functions as a password that proves your call has the right to manipulate data on your Moodle site.